day8/re-frame/docs/API.md

 #### :dispatch-n

 `dispatch` more than one event.
 Expects a collection events.

 usage:
 ```clj
 {:dispatch-n (list [:do :all] [:three :of] [:these])}
 ```
+Note 1: The events supplied will be dispatched in the order provided.

-Note: nil events are ignored which means events can be added
+Note 2: nil events are ignored which means events can be added
 conditionally:
 ```clj
 {:dispatch-n (list (when (> 3 5) [:conditioned-out])
                    [:another-one])}
 ```

 ***
 #### :deregister-event-handler

 removes a previously registered event handler.
-Expects either a single id ( typically a keyword), or a seq of ids.
+Expects either a single id (typically a keyword), or a seq of ids.

 usage:
 ```clj